theHdd4/TrinityFastAPIDjangoReact/README.md

 2. The FastAPI container also relies on the MinIO client.
 The required Python packages, including `motor` for MongoDB access and `python-multipart` for form parsing, are installed from `TrinityBackendDjango/requirements.txt`.
+   When a project is created the backend ensures a corresponding `client/app/project/` folder exists in the `trinity` bucket so atoms operate solely within that directory.

 With these steps the Django orchestration layer, FastAPI features and the React frontend are fully connected.